Graph Max Shift: A Hill-Climbing Method for Graph Clustering: Preliminaries

 In the gradient flow approach to clustering, which originated in the work of \citet{fukunaga1975}, each $x \in \supp(f)$ is assigned to the limit point following along the direction of the gradient of $f$.
 Formally, assume that $\nabla f$ is Lipschitz so that the gradient ascent flow exists.
 Then the gradient flow line originating at a point $x$ is the curve $\gamma_x$ defined by

-Then basin of attraction of a point $x^*$ is $\{ x: \gamma_x(\infty) = x^* \}$.
+The basin of attraction of a point $x^*$ is $\{ x: \gamma_x(\infty) = x^* \}$.
 Note that the basin of attraction of $x^*$ is empty unless $x^*$ is a critical point.
 It turns out that, if $f$ is a Morse function \citep{milnor1963morse}, meaning that it is twice differentiable and its Hessian is non-singular at every critical point, then the basins of attraction corresponding to local maxima, sometimes called modes, provide a partition of the support of $f$ up to a set of zero measure.
+See, e.g., \cite[Lem 2.2]{arias2025clustering}, which is argued entirely based on \cite[Cor 3.3, Th 4.2]{banyaga2013lectures}.

-A number of mode-seeking algorithms have been proposed to approximate the gradient flow lines \cite{carreira2015}, some of them analyzed and proved to be consistent in \cite{arias2022}.
+A number of mode-seeking algorithms have been proposed to approximate the gradient flow lines \cite{carreira2015}, some of them analyzed and proved to be consistent in \cite{arias2025clustering}.
 In the same paper, another algorithm was proposed, called Max Shift, which consists in iteratively moving to the point with highest (estimated) density value.
 With a search radius $r > 0$, which is the only tuning parameter of the method, starting at a given point a sequence is constructed by iteratively including a point within distance $r$ with highest density value: if the starting point is $x_0$, then Max Shift computes the sequence $(x_k)$ given by

 where $\bar B(y, r)$ is the closed ball centered at $y$ of radius $r$.
-Ties are broken in some arbitrary but deterministic way.
+Ties are broken in some arbitrary but deterministic way, e.g., by following the lexicographic order.
 The algorithm is hill-climbing in the sense that at each step it `climbs' the landscape given by the density.
 Max Shift clusters together points whose sequence have the same endpoint.

 In practice, the density $f$ is unknown and the straightforward strategy is to apply the procedure to an estimate of the density.
-In detail, given data points $\cY = \{y_1, ...,y_n\}$ assumed to be iid from $f$, the Max Shift method utilizes a kernel density estimator $\hat f_\eps$ with bandwidth $\eps$ to estimate the density and proceeds as before but with $\hat f_\eps$ in place of $f$.
-In the so-called medoid variant, only data points are considered, resulting in the following procedure: starting at some data point $y_0 \in \cY$,
+In detail, given data points $\cY = \{y_1, \dots,y_n\}$ assumed to be iid from $f$, the Max Shift method utilizes a kernel density estimator $\hat f_\eps$ with bandwidth $\eps$ to estimate the density and proceeds as before but with $\hat f_\eps$ in place of $f$.
+In the so-called medoid variant, only data points are considered, resulting in the following procedure: starting at some data point $y_{i_0} \in \cY$,